the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

   - Drifter (replaces Worker, doesn't need to embark, can build water improvements, ~31% cheaper to build)
   - Cutter Boat (replaces Raiding Craft, allowed to enter Ocean tiles, 2-in-3 chance to withdraw from melee units)
   - Lagoon (replaces Gunboat, 2-in-3 chance to withdraw from melee units)
-  - Key to the City (replaces Anti-Aircraft Gun, doesn't need to embark, +100% Strength vs cities)
+  - Key to the City (replaces Anti-Aircraft Gun, doesn't need to embark, +4 movement in water, +100% Strength vs cities, cannot fortify)
 - TODO: Add a Great Admiral and Naval War College replacement

 #### New Afrika
 - The +20% combat bonus against larger factions no longer has a policy requirement.
 - The "Great Wall" effect in their UA now expires at Railroads.
 - They no longer start with Redomestication.
-- Great Mosque, along with the standard Mosque, have been temporarily removed from the game and replaced with UBs which are more accurate to their religion.
+- Great Mosque, along with the standard Mosque, have been temporarily removed from the game and replaced with UBs which should be more accurate to their religion.
 - Survival Program now adds +1 Culture per 4 population instead of a flat +2 Culture to all cities.
 - Revolutionary Council now adds a +15% Production bonus towards Personnel units for all cities.
 - New UBs: